adoptingbitcoin/2021/content/speakers/CarlosMiguelRivasCarillo.md

 # Carlos Miguel Rivas Carillo

 Carlos is an experienced lawyer in cross-border transactions and has been working on developing the fintech ecosystem of El Salvador since 2018.
 A founding member of the El Salvador Fintech Association, he is highly experienced in regional processes on banking and financial regulation.
-He is also the president of the El Salvador Entrepreneurs Association and co-founder of of Hardmode Interactive, a boutique software development company that was recently feautured on Forbes Central America.
+He is also the president of the El Salvador Entrepreneurs Association and co-founder of Hardmode Interactive, a boutique software development company that was recently feautured on Forbes Central America.
 <br><br>

 ## Dive deeper